grain-lang/grain/stdlib/list.md

 ## Values

-Functions for working with the List data type.
+Functions and constants included in the List module.

 ### List.**init**